 Much of the history gathered at this writing in 2011 is from the recollections of member Fred Cutts, who joined the club in 1942.
 Fred was still an active member, after 73 years.
 Fred passed in 2015.

-Mohican Gun Club: Located off Powell Place Road, this club has a facebook page.
+Mohican Rod and Gun Club: Located off Powell Place Road, this club has a facebook page.
 The members appear to be from the Delair area.
 In 2006 the club purchased an adjoining lot from Tabernacle Township for the sum of $16,325.

-Paterson Club: No longer in existence, the former clubhouse site is now a home on Powell Place Road in the development known as Sanderling Estates.
+No longer in existence, the former clubhouse site is now a home on Powell Place Road in the development known as Sanderling Estates.
 It was an African-American club whose members were from Camden, NJ.
 The property was sold in 1972 for $12,000 to Walter Hoynoski.
 The thirteen acre plot had been purchased in 1949 from the heirs of Newbold Prickett..

-Woodstown Gun Club: Another extinct club, their clubhouse is now a residence on Chatsworth Road, across from the former Hillman Concrete Company.
+Woodstown Sharpshooters Deer Club: Another extinct club, their clubhouse is now a residence on Chatsworth Road, across from the former Hillman Concrete Company.
 This club was also known as the Elmer (New Jersey) Gun Club.
 Their property was purchased in 1936 from Harry and Ethel Wisham.
 In 1974 it was sold to Clarence Hillman for $10,000.

 Beaumont’s Gun Club: Located on Carranza Road on the site of Beaumont’s Dairy.
 Started there by family members, it still is an active group.